project-image

 Mini-Update w/ French Rulebooks

-over 3 years ago – Mon, Nov 30, 2020 at 06:33:05 AM
+almost 4 years ago – Mon, Nov 30, 2020 at 06:33:05 AM

 Hey everyone!
 Finally we can share the French rulebooks with you now!
 If you find anything super wrong in them, feel free to email us about it at [email protected], but please do so by this Sunday, November 29th, 23:59 CET, if you want your edits to be accepted.